Why have I received a bus lane Penalty Charge Notice?

 You can choose to have your appeal considered by post, or you may have a hearing with the adjudicator either in person or over the telephone.
 The adjudicator will make a decision, which is binding to both you and the council.
 Read more about the Traffic Penalty Tribunal and the appeals process.

-If the adjudicator dismisses your appeal and you don't pay within 28 days, you'll be sent a Charge Certificate, which increases the amount owed by 50% to £90.
+If the adjudicator dismisses your appeal and you don't pay within 28 days, we'll send you a charge certificate, which will increase the amount you owe by 50%, to £105.

 The following statutory documents are served by the council in relation to a Penalty Charge Notice: